Explorers

 Scripps Institution of Oceanography

 Andrew Thurber is a PhD student at Scripps Institution of Oceanography whose main interest is benthic ecology.
-The goal of his PhD is to elucidate the role that microbes, both Bacteria and Archaea, in deep-sea metazoan food webs using lipid based techniques.
-As part of the RV Tangaroa cruise, he spent many a happy day in front of a microscope separating animals from mud for later analysis.
+The goal of his doctoral study is to elucidate, using lipid-based techniques, the role that microbes play in deep-sea metazoan food webs As part of the research vessel Tangaroa cruise, he spent many a day in front of a microscope separating animals from mud for later analysis.

 Di TraceyDi Tracey